Richard-Woessner/AppRW/README.md

-## Welcome to my app
+# Welcome to my app(RW)

-IDK what this is going to be yet
+AppRW (Name up for change) is an app that will allow users to post and rate their favorite games.

+Built with React Native

 To start